GithubUserAccountAmazing/ziprecruiter-1-click-filter/README.md

 ## Disclaimer

-The purpose of this script is strictly educational and it does not offer any guidance or assurance of any outcomes or results from its application.
-This script is not endorsed by or affiliated with ZipRecruiter and it may infringe ZipRecruiter’s terms of service.
-I disclaim any responsibility or liability for any issues or damages that may arise from using this script and I advise against using it for any purposes.
-Please refer to the attached GNU General Public License v3.0 documentation for more details.
+The purpose of this script is to be useful.
+This script is not intended to provide any guidance or assurance of any outcomes or results from its application.
+This script is not endorsed by or affiliated with ZipRecruiter and it may violate ZipRecruiter's terms of service, privacy policy, or other policies.
+I disclaim any responsibility or liability for any issues or damages that may arise from using this script and I strongly advise against using this script for any purposes other than learning.
+Please refer to the attached GNU General Public License v3.0 documentation for more details on the license and permissions of this script.

 ## License
 ```